Car License Plate Registration Renewal Late Fees in North Carolina Causing Confusion

 The late registration fees range in amount from $15 to $25, but consumer confusion looms as to when the fees kick in

 Since July 1, 2016, North Carolina vehicle owners have been seeing unexpected additional charges when renewing their vehicle registrations.
 While late fees for vehicle registration had been planned for some time, some consumers have either missed or forgotten about the announcement made by the North Carolina Division of Motor Vehicles (NCDMV).
-To add further confusion, many consumers are still relying on older registration cards that incorporated a registration grace period into the expiration date.
+To add further confusion, consumers still think there is a registration grace period.

 License Plate Sticker and Old Registration Cards Cause Confusion